IgniteUI/indigo-design-docfx/en/components/navbar.md

 ### Action Icons

-Every Navbar can supports up to four action icons rendered right to left starting from the right edge of the screen that can trigger different simple events.
+Every Navbar can support up to four action icons, rendered right to left, starting from the right edge of the screen that can trigger different simple events.

 ![](../images/navbar_icon1.png)
 ![](../images/navbar_icon2.png)